Updated 19 hours ago

 • Protection Against Credential Theft: Passwords can be compromised through various means, including phishing attacks, brute-force attacks, or password reuse.
 Configuring CA policy that requires MFA helps safeguard against these cyber threats because even if an attacker manages to steal a password, they won’t have the second factor required for access.

 • Privileged Access: Administrators often have access to highly sensitive systems and data.
-By requiring MFA through a Conditional Access policy, you can ensure that only authorized personnel can make configuration changes, access critical resources, and perform administrative tasks, reducing the risk of unauthorized access and data breaches.
+By requiring MFA through a Conditional Access policy, you can protect Microsoft 365 admin accounts, ensuring only authorized personnel can access critical resources and make configuration changes.
+This approach effectively reduces the risk of unauthorized access and data breaches.

 • Account Recovery: MFA can assist with account recovery in the event of a forgotten password or a compromised account.
 Microsoft 365 admins can use their second factor to regain access to their accounts securely, enhancing security and workflow efficiently.